Business Administration B.Sc.

 The Master's course of study in business administration reflects RWTH's unique profile in business and economics.
 Due its special design it teaches a broad foundation of knowledge in business administration while simultaneously allowing students to specialize.

-The general mandatory component of the curriculum contains four pre-determined courses with a methodological focus: Advanced Microeconomics, Econometrics, Operations Research, and Corporate Social Responsibility.
+The general mandatory component of the curriculum contains three pre-determined courses with a methodological focus: Advanced Microeconomics, Operations Research, and Corporate Social Responsibility.
 The general elective component offers over 30 modules from School's four research focuses.
 Each focus is administered by its own research area, in which disciplinary and interdisciplinary research and teaching are conducted.
 Here the program's quantitative and international orientation and the unique collaboration between economics and engineering come alive for students.

 The School of Business and Economics website can provide you with additional details.